 One of the main goals of the Wyoming INBRE Network continues to be to increase education and research opportunities for Wyoming community college and University of Wyoming undergraduate students to guide them into baccalaureate programs and advanced training in the biomedical sciences and to enhance the biomedical infrastructure within the state.
 A variety of network linkages have been developed to provide University and community college researchers, faculty and students access to biomedical education and research resources.

-The INBRE UW- Community College Transition Scholarship Program provides support for selected community college students to attend the University of Wyoming for 2 years and engage in INBRE supported research activities in addition to their degree coursework.
+The INBRE UW- Community College Transition Scholars Program provides support for selected community college students to attend the University of Wyoming for 2 years and engage in INBRE supported research activities in addition to their degree coursework.
 Recipients transfer to UW as juniors and during the first semester rotate through a series of experiences in INBRE supported laboratories.
 In the second semester, in conjunction with a faculty member, the student selects a laboratory program to work in for the remainder of their baccalaureate program.
 The student must maintain full-time enrollment and at least a B (3.0) grade point average while being supported.
-Recipients are selected by community college INBRE collaborating faculty.
-The first recipient presented preliminary results of his work (Molecular Approaches for Examining the Relationship Between Intestinal Microbial Community Structure and Pediatric Crohn's Disease) at the 2008 Wyoming Undergraduate Research Day.
-During spring 2008 four scholarships were awarded and the students will begin their university work in the fall 2008.
-Also beginning in fall 2008 there will be 2 meetings per semester of INBRE administrators, faculty and scholarship recipients to assess academic and research progress, identify and address transition issues, and provide career and academic advising.
-In the future the goal will be to award four scholarships each year to students transitioning to the university in the fall.
+Scholars are selected by community college INBRE collaborating faculty.
+In the future the goal will be to select four scholars each year to students transitioning to the university in the fall.
 For application information see: Funding Opportunities.

 The INBRE UW- Community College Video Seminar Series presents videoconference seminars by University of Wyoming researchers and campus visitors to community college faculty and students using the UW Outreach Videoconference Network.
 On average 2 seminars have been presented per academic semester.
 During INBRE-2 efforts will focus on developing a regular schedule that will be published in the INBRE Newsletter and INBRE website and identifying an incentive system to attract more presenters.
 A statewide Videoconference Science Journal Club in which all INBRE supported students and faculty participate is also under discussion.